bitnob/bitnob/readme.txt

 This plugin equips online businesses using WordPress WooCommerce with the ability to accept and process bitcoin payments via on-chain or lightning seamlessly.

 Dedicated support.
-No chargebacks or fraud.
+- No chargebacks or fraud.
-No setup cost or recurring fees.
+- No setup cost or recurring fees.
-Non custodial system: wallet to wallet, no intermediary.
+- Non custodial system: wallet to wallet, no intermediary.
-View transactions on your Bitnob dashboard
+- View transactions on your Bitnob dashboard
-In addition, we offer bitcoin to local currency settlement too:
+- In addition, we offer bitcoin to local currency settlement too:

 Easily settle payments to your bank account in your local currency.
 Accept bitcoin payments without needing to understand or handle bitcoin.
+5. Your bitnon user dashboard

 SETTLEMENT OPTIONS
 We offer 2 easy options for more flexibility.